-This course will introduce several different techniques for a sculpting hollow animal forms in paper clay.
-Pinch, coil, dowel and throw will be maximized and minimized to create a range of animal subjects.
-Each unique approach will bring a different quality to your interpretation, the aim to show that techniques have a voice and play a vital role in the final appearance of your sculpture.
+This course will introduce several different techniques for drawing and sculpting the horse from life.
+Pinch, coil, dowel and throw will be maximized and minimized to create a unique approach which will bring a different quality to your interpretation, aiming to show that techniques have a voice and play a vital role in the final appearance of your sculpture.
 Adapting pottery forming techniques allows for speed and ease of making, no internal armatures or hollowing out.
 I'll show you some unique construction methods and successful ways to support your work while you make.
 We will also work with a palette of slips with the option to 'decorate' and colour your sculpture before firing.

 Basic animal anatomy will be discussed as this knowledge should underpin all our thinking.
 However, it is not the goal to make super realistic creatures, but to capture more of the spirit, vigor and nature of the beast.